 Yes.
 Disobeying a traffic signal is against Nevada law unless there is a police officer at the intersection directing traffic otherwise.1

-2. How do I fight the ticket?
+2. Can I fight the ticket?

 Unless the incident resulted in a bad accident, Nevada prosecutors are usually willing to reduce NRS 484B.307 charges to a lesser offense.
 But if the prosecutor is unwilling to negotiate the charge down, the defense attorney can try to fight the traffic ticket on the merits.

 Common evidence that may come into play includes eye-witnesses, surveillance video, and photographs.
 However, in some cases there is no evidence except for the police report claiming that the defendant disobeyed a traffic signal.
-If the defense attorney can convince the prosecutor that there is insufficient evidence to prove guilt beyond a reasonable doubt, the charge may be dropped.

 3. What are the penalties?